quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 years ago

 I just moved into a home that they are in charge of renting and OMG where do I begin!?
 We just moved in Friday!
-First of all we couldn’t get our key til 12 noon so by the time we started moving in good, it was after business hours.
+First of all we couldn't get our key til 12 noon so by the time we started moving in good, it was after business hours.
 Upon the move in we noticed that the property HAD NOT BEEN cleaned at all.
 Not even a little bit.
 Urine around the base of the toilet and on the walls beside them.
 Also the paint on the walls in the hall upstairs and in the bathroom have fingerprints all over them.
 Blinds caked up with dust.
 Food spatter on the blinds in the kitchen.
-Dirty children’s underwear found in the laundry room and the grass is literally almost knee high.
-They could’ve at least cut it for our move in.
+Dirty children's underwear found in the laundry room and the grass is literally almost knee high.
+They could've at least cut it for our move in.
 The lock box is still on the doorknob as if the house is still vacant.
-These people have collected almost 4,000 from my family and I to move in this house and my experience hasn’t been welcoming at all.
+These people have collected almost 4,000 from my family and I to move in this house and my experience hasn't been welcoming at all.
 I almost want to punch myself in the gut for not doing my research on this horrible company.
-I sent several emails out because that’s my only way to contact anyone after hours and nobody has reached out to apologize or to tell me that they would fix the problem.
+I sent several emails out because that's my only way to contact anyone after hours and nobody has reached out to apologize or to tell me that they would fix the problem.
 Nobody has been sensitive to the fact that my family has moved into a new home and had to clean bodily fluids from previous tenants with our personal supplies.
-It’s not fair!
-Upon our move in, that house should’ve been in PRESTINE condition for the money we’re paying but instead they took our money, and gave us the keys to a big, dirty, filthy, raunchy house.
+It's not fair!
+Upon our move in, that house should've been in PRESTINE condition for the money we're paying but instead they took our money, and gave us the keys to a big, dirty, filthy, raunchy house.
 I am so upset and on the brink of tears!
-I will NEVER recommend this company and I definitely won’t be signing another lease with them.
+I will NEVER recommend this company and I definitely won't be signing another lease with them.
 To say they are slumlords would be an understatement!

 Like4